 - The less health and shields you have, the less effective is this ability.

 Verdict: Resist Shield is best suited for ranged fights, where the Heavy Assault operates from cover, controls his exposure, and at any time can hide to safely recharge shields and restore health.
-Having support, like medic’s Shield Regeneration Field will increase the uptime even further.
-Great synergy with Advanced Shield Capacitor and Med Kits.
+Great synergy with any positive effects that restore shields or health.

-Due to fast recharge rate and high uptime, Resist Shield can be activated whenever the player expects danger, without negative impact on further engagements.
+Due to fast recharge rate and high uptime, Resist Shield can be activated whenever the player expects danger, without negative impact on future engagements.

 Can increase potency of the Med Kit abuse – jumping around while popping med kits, each one will bump your effective hp to 500 / (1 – 0.40) = 833, while the enemy wastes ammo, trying to kill the Heavy Assault.
 In this situation, HA is unlikely to die before running out of Med Kits or Resist Shield energy.